MixinNetwork/mvm.dev/src/registry/call.md

 ## Map MVM contract to Messenger user and asset

-You can obtain the map between contract and Mixin user and asset by these three public state variable:
+You can obtain the map between contract and Mixin User, Mixin Asset by these three public state variable:

 ```solidity
 mapping(address => bytes) public users;